 On the proximity of Israeli contract law to American contract law, see the analysis by Daphne Barak-Erez, Codification and Legal Culture: In Comparative Perspective, 13 Tul.
 Eur.
-Civ.
-L.F.
-125, 133 (1998) ("[T]he remedial scheme in Israeli contract legislation is highly

-Israeli contract law is an amalgam of statutory legislation and common law.57 Like American Law, it is also largely substance centric, and much of the modern law is judge-made.
+Israeli contract law is an amalgam of statutory legislation and common law.
+Like American Law, it is also largely substance centric, and much of the modern law is judge-made.
 Israeli judges often cite to American law as a source of inspiration, and many American doctrines and cases such as Hadley v.
 Baxendale, Leonard v.
 Pepsico, and Carlill v.
-Carbolic Smoke Ball Co. are routinely taught in law schools, analyzed in Israeli scholarship, and cited by judges.58
+Carbolic Smoke Ball Co. are routinely taught in law schools, analyzed in Israeli scholarship, and cited by judges.

 If a contract is breached, the aggrieved party has the option of choosing her remedies, including specific performance where feasible.
-59 If specific relief is sought, it will be granted unless the defendant can prove that certain statutory exceptions obtain, mainly that the relief would be "unjust" because, for example, delay on the promisee's part has made performance too costly.
-60
+If specific relief is sought, it will be granted unless the defendant can prove that certain statutory exceptions obtain, mainly that the relief would be "unjust" because, for example, delay on the promisee's part has made performance too costly.

 Specific performance is not only the default remedy, it is considered morally superior to damages.
 As such, it is commonly referred to by courts and scholars alike as being "the first and foremost" among all other remedies.
-61 Conversely, expectation damages are viewed as inducing morally wrongful behavior, subjecting the promise to financial calculation by the promisor.
+Conversely, expectation damages are viewed as inducing morally wrongful behavior, subjecting the promise to financial calculation by the promisor.
 This sentiment is traceable to civil law and, presumably, has its roots in Canon Law.
-62 influenced by English and American law."); see also Jonathan Yovel & Ido Shacham, An Overview of Israeli Contract Law, in THE INTERNATIONAL CONTRACT MANUAL (2014).

-To enforce a specific performance, three main venues exist.63 The plaintiff could file a petition for an order of contempt, and the court has broad formal discretion in choosing sanctions, whether financial or criminal.64 However, this is not a penal procedure and is only used to achieve performance
+To enforce a specific performance, three main venues exist.
+The plaintiff could file a petition for an order of contempt, and the court has broad formal discretion in choosing sanctions, whether financial or criminal.
+However, this is not a penal procedure and is only used to achieve performance